Douglas-James/Enhanced-Object-Organizer/README.md

 ## Features

 - Rename the selected object.
-- Move the object to a new or existing collection, ensuring the object's name matches the collection name.
+- Move the object to a new or existing collection.
+If you want to keep it in the same collection, use the same name.
 - Assign a visual color indicator to the collection using a material (no additional mesh is created).
 - Optionally save the Blender project after organizing.